Swara Yoga

-There are many factors which influence this flow (swarodaya) including the lunar cycles, the time of day, etc. Briefly, being conscious of what nostril is dominant gives us information about the suitableness of certain activities.
+There are many specific factors which influence this flow (swarodaya) including the lunar cycles, the time of day, etc. Briefly, being conscious of what nostril is dominant gives us information about the suitableness of certain activities.
 The left nostril dominance indicates ida dominance and the right nostril the pingala.
-The central import of ida and pingala nadis are found in any good hatha yoga book; so I won't detail them here.
+The central import of ida and pingala nadis are found in any good hatha yoga book; so they won't be listed here.

 An important awareness for the yogi is that when the nostrils are balanced, the energy can flow into the sushumna nadis – being harmonized and synchronized, our latent non-dual dynamics becomes activated.
 This is best for meditation and spiritual practices.
-These flows can be easily observed and manipulated any time during the day or even while sleeping through the application of awareness (chit prana).
+These flows can be easily observed and moved any time during the day or even while sleeping through the application of awareness (cit prana) if when wisdom prompts.

 Sleeping on the left side usually opens the right swara, while laying on the left side opens the flow through the right swara.
 The swaras can also be opened through placing pressure on the opposite armpits and other methods some of which can be purely mental.